 Probably the second most serious of the landscape errors to avoid is not taking your plants’ needs into consideration.
 Not all plants will grow in all soils, nor are there one-size-fits-all fertilizer programs.
 Before you ever set foot in the nursery, prepare your soil well and test it thoroughly.

 One test isn’t going to be sufficient if you amended your soil with a soil conditioner or enhancer, and until you know what that product will do to your soil, don’t even think about putting in plants.
 Most gardeners test again several weeks after an amendment to see the results of their actions.

 Once you’ve established a baseline for your garden, you can take that information to the nursery and choose plants that thrive under local conditions.
 You can certainly alter your soil drastically, but keeping the pH abnormally high or low requires a great deal of work on your part – better to choose plants that are suited to your growing conditions.

 Simplify Chores to Avoid Garden Mishaps and Problems

 Weeding and watering are big concerns for every gardener, but using weed cloth and mulch together can help spread these chores out a little further.
-Weed cloth on a properly prepared garden will cut down on the weed seeds that germinate within your beds, and the addition of 2 to 4 inches of mulch helps the soil retain moisture.
+Weed cloth on a properly prepared garden will cut down on the weed seeds that germinate within your beds, and the addition of 2 to 4 inches (5-10 cm.) of mulch helps the soil retain moisture.

 No garden is completely weed-free or self-watering though, so make sure to check your plants often for weeds that are trying to get a toehold in your mulch.
 While you’re at it, part the mulch and check the soil for dryness.
-If the top two inches are dry, water deeply at the base of each plant; avoid the use of sprinklers or other overhead watering devices since these help spread fungus and bacteria.
+If the top two inches (5 cm.) are dry, water deeply at the base of each plant; avoid the use of sprinklers or other overhead watering devices since those help spread fungus and bacteria.